dbalabka/wsl-chrome-portproxy-launcher/README.md

  npx @dbalabka/chrome-wsl --uninstall
 ```
 - Runs directly via npm without cloning; default entrypoint is `chrome-wsl` (matching the package name).

+> ℹ️️ Note: Must be run from WSL.
+Docker is supported only for proxying (no Chrome launch).

 #### Example
 ```sh